Wanna add a bit of luxury to your slumber? Silk pajamas are the answer - CNN Underscored

 Papinelle Silk Pajamas ($199; nordstrom.com)

-These “whisper-light” silk pajamas come in a majestic purple, a luxurious cream and romantic light pink.
+These “whisper light” silk pajamas come in a majestic purple, a luxurious cream and a romantic light pink.
 They’re available as a shorts set too.

 Fleur Du Mal Washable Silk Cami ($125; fleurdumal.com)